yonescat/Angularapp/README.md

 * Routing with Guards and Resolvers.
 * Nested Components
 * Dependency injection
-* Use Bootstrap 4 for temlates.
+* Use Bootstrap 4 for templates.

 ### Getting Started